microsoft/mysqlnd_azure/doc/mysqlnd_azure_log.md

 :----- | :------
 Description | Filename that you want your log writes to, if mysqlnd\_azure.logOutput=2 Type | String
-Accepted Value | String length <= 255, legal filename string Default | mysqlnd\_azure\_runtime.log .<br>Length cannot exceed the file system's restriction (255).
+Accepted Value | String length <= 255, legal filename string. <br>Length cannot exceed the file system's restriction (255).
+Otherwise, system will use the default file name and throw a warning "Given logfile name too long, redirected to default: mysqlnd_azure_runtime.log".
+Default | mysqlnd\_azure\_runtime.log .<br>Length cannot exceed the file system's restriction (255).
 Otherwise, system will use the default file name and throw a warning "Given logfile name too long, redirected to default: mysqlnd_azure_runtime.log
 Dynamic | NO
-Note | Filename length cannot exceed the file system's restriction(255), otherwise system will use the default filename and throw a warning "Given logfile name too long, redirected to default: mysqlnd_azure_runtime.log"

 ### mysqlnd\_azure.logLevel
 Name | mysqlnd\_azure.logLevel